darrylhodgins/pi-kiosk-proxy/README.md

 ### Edit NGINX configuration

 The default configuration points to a demo website.
 You'll want to modify [the kiosk configuration](./nginx-config/kiosk) to point to your remote webserver.
+Note that this must be the _root_ of a website; you can't point to a subdirectory.
+If your web content resides in a subdirectory, you'll also want to modify [the run.sh script](./scripts/run.sh).

 ### Disable Chromium caching